Stable Diffusion Prompt: A Definitive Guide with Examples

 Don't forget to detail the preferred camera angle, perspective, framing, and composition of the image, with common prompts like front view, side view, back view, looking back, eye contact, from above, portrait, headshot, close-up, and bird's-eye view to guide the visualization of the scene.

-1girl, upper body, stand, arm on side, pink hair, bob cut, blue eyes, lips, nose, smiling, headband, ear piercing, kimono, milky way, moon, glittering stars, painting, fantasy, studio lighting, color inspired by Studio Ghibli, energetic, lookback
+1girl, upper body, stand, arm on side, pink hair, bob cut, blue eyes, lips, nose, smiling, headband, ear piercing, kimono, milky way, moon, glittering stars, painting, fantasy, studio lighting, color inspired by Studio Ghibli, energetic, from above

 Satble Diffusion Prompt Viewpoint